 Puett and his wife, Whendi, who is a fabric designer, share a large, sunny space in a factory building in Brooklyn, near the Williamsburg Bridge.
 I visited him there on a clear, sparkling summer day.
 Along the waterfront, a prostitute waited glumly beside a van with privacy glass, old newspapers fluttered across the streets, and, in among flattened beer cans and old mattresses, some weeds flowered, noticed only by bees and beekeepers.
-Puett's bees had flown out through a hole in his studio window and were hard at work gathering nectar and pollen.
+Puett's bees had flown out through a hard at work gathering nectar and pollen.

 In his studio, Puett develops the basic forms for his sculptures, usually welding a steel armature, which he will coat with beeswax and give to the bees to finish.
 Many of the forms are abstract.
 He sometimes starts with examples from the "Scanning Electron Microscope Atlas of the Honey Bee," a book of anatomical details so small that they cannot be seen by the unaided human eye.
 Enlarged, they become pure form.
 "Nothing relays natural form better than natural form itself," Puett says.
 He works up these forms on a computer and then welds the armature to express the design in a way that he hopes the bees will accept and use as a base for building comb.
-If they accept it-and they do in many cases, but not all-they will treat the same form similarly the next time, and Puett will have learned something.
-Plexiglas.
-The glowing, warm light hives, and so was unable to come to every one.
+If they accept it-and they do in many cases, but not all-they will treat the same form similarly the next time, and every one.